HIV and Opportunistic Infections, Coinfections, and Conditions

 Food and water can be contaminated with OI-causing germs.
 To be safe, don’t eat or drink the following foods:

-- Raw or undercooked eggs, for example, in homemade mayonnaise or uncooked cookie dough
+- Raw or undercooked eggs, for example, in some mayonnaises or cookie dough

-- Raw or undercooked poultry, meat, and seafood (especially raw shellfish)
+- Raw or undercooked poultry, meat, and seafood (especially raw seafood)